-Teemo, a French startup was the first company to be admonished by the GDPR for gathering data without informed consent.
-However, on October 11th they were cleared.
-How was this possible?
+Teemo, a French startup, was the first company admonished by the GDPR.
+However, on October 11th they were cleared and avoided a GDPR fine.

 The French data protection authority - the ‘Commission national de l’informatique et de libertés”, in short CNIL, gave Teemo an ultimatum in July.
 They could either obtain proper consent for their data processing activities, provide a disclosure and set limits for data retention.

 It took 2 months before Teemo put in place all of CNIL’s requirements and the company had to toss out all R&D resources to be compliant.
 Now its partners have to display a banner during the app’s installation a banner that allows users to provide informed consent for data collection before data is actually collected.

 Many believed it was unlikely for Teemo to receive a GDPR fine in the first place.
 However, their case proves that DPAs want to look at the good intentions of companies and their efforts to comply and not just hand fines as soon as there’s a chance.

 Blaine Kimrey, a shareholder at Vedder Price in Chicago, says that the GDPR is

 mainly intended to guide behavior, to encourage compliance, not as a vehicle for penalizing.